Lejla125/AtlantBHPraksa/README.md

 Folder navigator_test_suite contains all necessary configuration files as well as Ruby scripts.
 Test scripts are to be found within the spec folder, organized in smoke_test and regression_suite folders.
 Automated test scripts for smoke tests are stored in smoke_test folder whereas regression test scripts are stored in regression_suite folder.
 To run the scripts you have to locate scripts on your computer and enter `bundle exec rspec spec/smoke_test/<script_name>.rb`  or
 `bundle exec rspec spec/regression_suite/<script_name>.rb` into terminal.
 This whole environment will be set on a virtual machine.
-Jenkins is used for automatically executing test scripts based on every GitHub push.
+Jenkins is used for automatically executing test scripts triggered by every GitHub push.